 Currently, there are multiple software options available for listening and decoding ADS-B signals with the RTL-SDR.
 All software is free.

-ADSB# is a windows based adsb decoder developed by the SDRSharp creators.
+ADSB# is a windows based ADS-B decoder developed by the programmers of the SDRSharp software.
 It has a simple graphic user interface and is probably the easiest decoder to use.
-Also, ADSB# reportedly gets more decodes compared to rtl1090 (below), currently we recommend using this decoder.
-ADSB# can be downloaded from here.
+ADSB# is included as part of the main SDR# sdr_install.zip package.

 An excellent tutorial on getting up and running with ADSB# can be found in this pdf file file written by Henry Forte.

-Another windows based adsb decoder with graphical user interface.
+Another windows based ADS-B decoder with graphical user interface.
 Has more options than ADSB# and a spectrum viewer, but is reported to not be as good a decoder as ADSB#.
 RTL1090 can be downloaded from here.
-Make sure you read the installation instructions carefully, as it involves downloading extra .dll files not provided in the RTL1090 download.
+Use the RTL1090 IMU installer as this will help download all the files needed to make this software run.
+RTL1090 seems to have slightly better performance compared to ADSB#.

 Recently the RTL1090 series 2 beta has been released.
 It promises to eventually have improved ADS-B decoding, so keep an eye out.
 The latest beta version now also includes a simple built in scope for visualizing aircraft positions.

-This is a Linux based command line ADS-B decoder.
-Very useful for Linux based devices such as the raspberry pi.
-With dump1090 you could set up a raspberry pi decoder that feeds data to a webserver. dump1090 can be downloaded from a git repository here.
+This is a Linux/Max/Windows based command line ADS-B decoder.
+It is very useful for Linux based devices such as the Raspberry Pi.
+With dump1090 you could set up a raspberry pi decoder that feeds data to a online webserver which shows a map.
+Dump1090 can be downloaded from a git repository here.
 An example of a public dump1090 webserver is here (Not guaranteed to be always online).
+Too see how to get dump1090 to run on Windows see this post.
+Dump1090 is reported to probably have the best ADS-B decoding performance out of all the software.

 An interesting project and tutorial on using the Raspberry Pi with dump1090 can be found here.